-I work across photography and installation.
+I work across experimental photography and installation.
 My process mimics the tide, elements come in, are assembled and then break apart to come together again in new forms.
 A discarded wig from a collaborative photoshoot will be left in the tide to collect detritus.
 I then sculpt and make prints from this tangle of hair and flotsam.
-The queer ecology of the sea is present in my work; I feel a kinship with bivalves whose gender fuckery goes against our socially imposed binary and who provide essential ecosystem services for other creatures, which I liken to queer and femme labor.
+The queer ecology of the sea is present in my work; I see symbiotic systems of care existing in seaside ecologies as paralleling the mutual aid so critically important for queer communities to thrive.

 Materials that signify being a queer femme to me are a constant in my work.
 They are my safe water markers, beacons to find other femmes during tumultuous times.